-3 Push the tubing into the stainless steel plug (see Figure 18).

-4 Make sure that the front ferrule is touching the plug.
-Slide the Swagelok nut over the ferrule and thread it onto the plug.
+- 2 Push the tubing into the stainless steel fitting. - 3 Make sure that the front ferrule is fully engaged.
+Slide the Swagelok nut over the ferrule and thread it onto the plug. - 4 Push the tube fully into the plug, then withdraw it approximately 1 to 2 mm.
+See Figure 17.